gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 #### 4. Conclusions

 **Final Recommendation:**

+As a result of SQL queries and analysis, Magist may not be a good fit for Eniac.

-I recommend that Eniac should not sign the contract with Magist for the following reasons:
+I recommend that Eniac **should not** sign the contract with Magist for the following reasons:

 - Mostly non-tech and cheap products are sold in Magist marketplaces.
 - There are 32.951 products in Magist Marketplaces and **90%** of them are **non-tech** products.
 But Eniac sells 100% technology products.